audrey617/My-Notes/DL/MathTopicReview.md

 For my math concepts review and understanding purpose.
-These are not solutions for course probelm sets.
+These are not solutions for course problem sets.

 0. Math For ML https://static.us.edusercontent.com/files/fp5iS7gSfEKiqEz5OchGseaY
 1. pdf to cdf example: https://blogs.ubc.ca/math105/continuous-random-variables/example/ <br>